 Responsibility and 9.
 Within the limits of certain competencies, in compliance with the principles of independence: ethics and academic integrity, carries out accounting activities.
-Evaluation Criteria: The goal of evaluation is to determine student's education results qualitatively in relation to academic program goals and parameters.
-Students may be assessed orally and/or in a written way.
-A student's knowledge and skills are assessed throug 100 points grading system.
-It consists of midterm and final evaluations, the sum of which makes up 100 points.
-Grading system allows: a) Five types of posit tive grades 1) (A) Excellent - 91 - 100: 2) (B) Very good - 8 3) (C) Good - 71-80: 4) (D) Satisfactory - 5) (E) Sufficient - 51 b) Two types of negative g meaning that a student requires some more work before passing and is given a chance ation after independent work; ess, meaning that the work of a student is not acceptable and he/she has to study the subject anew. evaluations minimal passing grade is set.
-The final evaluation minimal passing grade is 60% of final evaluation ion grade distribution, their minimal competence levels and assessment criteria are described in the correspon nly after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: al competence levels set for midterm and final evaluations; um 51 points out of 100 points of final grade. ke an additional (make-up) exam in case he/she scored 41-50 points of final grade or - id not obtain minimal competence level set for final evaluation.
-The minimum competence y threshold for midterm and final assessments is 51% of the respective assessment.
+T. I C. - Evaluation Criteria: o determine student's education results qualitatively in relation to academic program goals and parameters. · · orally and/or in a written way.
+A student's knowledge and skills are assessed through 100 points grading system.
+It consists of midterm and final evaluations, the sum of which makes up 100 point Grading system allows: a) Five types of positive grades 1) (A) Excellent - 91 2) (B) Very good - 8 1-90.
+3) (C) Good - 71-80: 4) (D) Satisfactory - 61-70.
+5) (E) Sufficient - 51 -60. b) Two types of negative g grades 1) (FX) Fail - 41-50, meaning that a student requires some more work before passing and is given a chance to sit an additional examir nation after independent work; 2) (F) Fail - 40 and le ess, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
+For the midterm and final evaluations minimal passing grade is set.
+The final evaluation minimal passing grade is 60% of final evaluation grade.
+Midterm and final evaluat ion grade distribution, their minimal competence levels and assessment criteria are described in the correspon nding syllabus.
+A credit can be awarded o nly after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: al competence levels set for midterm and final evaluations; um 51 points out of 100 points of final grade. ke an additional (make-up) exam in case he/she scored 41-50 points of final grade or id not obtain minimal competence level set for final evaluation.
+The minimum competency threshold for midterm and final assessments is 51% of the respective assessr 1 ,

 Considering its specification, the format and the assessment criteria of mid-term and final evaluations can be determined in the specific module/course syllabus.
 Field of Employment: Business administration -Accounting and Audit with the help of the knowledge and skills acquired within the bachelor program, the graduate will have the opportunity to be employed in the public and private sector, in organizations of various profiles (production and business structures), where he will practically carry out the main professional functions both independently and while working in a group.
-A graduate can continue his studies not only in business and Accounting and Audit in general, but also in another profile, taking into account the prerequisites for admission to the relevant master's program and the legislation requirements. · · · · · · · · · · · · · · · · · · · Course / Module / Internship / Status Numbe Distribution of credits per courses and Distribution of Hours
+A graduate can continue his studies not only in business and Accounting and Audit in general, but also in another profile, taking into account the prerequisites for admission to the relevant master's program and the legislation requirements.